Skip to main content

 Version Field

 The version of the exported object is used to keep track of object compatibility.
 The version number is incremented when there's an incompatible change, for example if an objects field is changed in between EJBCA versions.
-Upon import the version of the YAML file is compared to the internal object version and a warning is given if it's incompatible.
+Upon import the version of the YAML file is compared to the internal object version and a warning is given if it is incompatible.

 Import and export requires /system_functionality/edit_systemconfiguration access rule permission.
 Import of available-protocols requires superadmin permission.
 For more information on permissions, see Roles and Access Rules.